Ashby Magna railway station: History

-Opened by the Great Central Railway, it became part of the London and North Eastern Railway during the Grouping of 1923.
+Opened by the Great Central Railway, it became part of the London and North Eastern Railway as a result of the Grouping of 1923.
 The station then passed to the London Midland Region of British Railways on nationalisation in 1948.
-It was then closed by the British Railways Board.
+The station was closed, along with the railway line, by the British Railways Board in 1969, during the Beeching Axe.